Marie Krysińska: Biography

-Starting in 1882 she began to publish some of her original work in La revue du chat noir and La revue indépendente.
+Starting in 1882 she began to publish some of her original work in La revue du Chat noir and La Revue indépendante.
 In 1890 she published her first collection of poetry, Rythmes pittoresques, followed by a collection of prose pieces, L'Amour chemine in 1892.
 Two years later she published her second collection of poetry, Joies errantes.
 She continued to publish even more novels, poems, and articles throughout her life.

-She was married to the painter Georges Bellenger (1847-1915), who was well known for his lithographs.
+She was married to the painter Georges Bellenger (1847–1915), who was well known for his lithographs.

 Free Verse/Vers Libre

-Although conventionally the innovation of free verse poetry is attributed to other 19th century french poets such as Gustave Kahn and Jules Laforgue, Marie Krysinska actually published free verse poetry in 1882, five years before other volumes featuring free verse poetry would appear in 1887 giving her a more authentic claim to the title 'innovator of free verse'.
+Although conventionally the innovation of free verse poetry is attributed to other 19th century French poets such as Gustave Kahn and Jules Laforgue, Marie Krysinska actually published free verse poetry in 1882, five years before other volumes featuring free verse poetry would appear in 1887 giving her a more authentic claim to the title 'innovator of free verse'.
 Regardless, it is important to note both Krysinska's role in the innovation of free verse poetry, and her erasure from its history.